 Dr. Hassel received a PhD in East Asian Studies from Princeton University.
 She was the recipient of the Princeton University Marjorie Chadwick Buchanan Dissertation Prize.
-Her dissertation fieldwork was funded by a Japan Foundation Japanese Studies Doctoral Fellowship, which also supported one year as a Visiting Scholar at the Institute of Comparative Culture (ICC) at Sophia University.
+Her dissertation fieldwork was funded by a Japan Foundation Japanese Studies Doctoral Fellowship, which also supported one year as a Visiting Scholar at the Institute of Comparative Culture at Sophia University.
 Dr. Hassel holds an MA in East Asian Studies from Princeton University and a BA in Japanese modified with Anthropology from Dartmouth College.
 As a Dominican New Yorker and an alumna of the Mellon Mays Undergraduate Fellowship and the Institute for Recruitment of Teachers, Dr. Hassel is passionate about mentoring students of color who are interested in exploring careers in academia.

 Publications: